Little Earthquakes: Legacy

 In 1998, Q readers voted Little Earthquakes the 66th greatest album of all time, and in 2002 the same magazine named it the fourth greatest album of all time by a female artist.
 It was also voted number 73 in the third edition of Colin Larkin's All Time Top 1000 Albums in 2000, and was ranked number 233 in the 2020 version of Rolling Stones "500 Greatest Albums of All Time" list.
 Little Earthquakes was included in the book 1001 Albums You Must Hear Before You Die.

 In a retrospective review, AllMusic critic Steve Huey said that Amos "carved the template for the female singer/songwriter movement of the '90s" with Little Earthquakes, and that while "her subsequent albums were often very strong, Amos would never bare her soul quite so directly (or comprehensibly) as she did here, nor with such consistently focused results."
 Slant Magazines Sal Cinquemani deemed it Amos's most focused and accessible recording, which "almost immediately sparked cult interest in the singer, and has, over time, undoubtedly become a soundtrack (at least in part) to the lives of many anguished teens and adults."
+Slant also included it on their 2003 list of 50 Essential Pop Albums.